 One of the high schools offers AP classes for students wishing to excel academically and jump-start college opportunities.
 AP classes are offered in all core subject areas, with multiple classes offered in math, science, and English.
-At DHS all students have the opportunity to take Pre-AP classes from 8th grade until they qualify for AP classes.
 All high schools offer electives to meet student interests.
 Dual enrollment is offered at all three high schools and the tech center.
 In dual enrollment, students are allowed to participate in college courses on the college campus while enrolled in the district high school.
 Some of the high schools have college teachers who teach on the high school campus to meet the needs of the large number wishing to participate in dual enrollment programs.